 For Jewish service members at war, High Holiday services provided a respite from war.
 The familiar ceremonies offered a refuge and the connection with the Jewish community in the military a needed boost to morale.
 These were often powerful experiences.
-This was especially true during World War II when these service includes the European Jewish civilians who had been living under Nazi terror.
+This was especially true during World War II when these services included European Jewish civilians who had been living under Nazi terror.

 Joseph Samulin of Brooklyn served in Europe with the First Army.
 He later wrote this piece recalling a memorable Rosh Hashanah service in Charleroi, Belgium in 1944:

 It started out as an ordinary service for about 200 Jewish soldiers from the surrounding area.
 It ended so dramatically that no one who was there will ever forget it.

 I was with the Advanced Section Headquarters First Army.
 We had been following the advancing troops that had been breaking through so rapidly that many German soldiers had been by passed and were trying to find their way back to their lines.
 We were in a state of readiness at all times.